sdfiokpskiopdf/discord-auto-reply/README.md

 # Auto Reply For Discord [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=ERDW5WCR6MBBW)

-# purchase updated version: Discord - Swanky#6710
+# updated version: Discord - Swanky#6710
 ## Overview

 This app will allow you to automatically reply to DMs on discord with a custom AFK message.
 It will also reply to pings in discord servers with the same message.
 The app allows you to: